 What Are Anti-HER2 mABs, TKIs, and ADCs?

-HER2, also known as ERBB-2, is a 185-kDa member of the family of erbB protein kinase receptors.
+HER2, also known as ERBB-2, is a 185-kDa member of the erbB family of protein kinase receptors.
 It consists of an extracellular ligand-binding domain, a transmembrane domain, and an intracellular tyrosine kinase domain.
 Binding with the epidermal growth factor like ligands (EGF-like ligands) including the 133-kDa Epidermal Growth Factor (EGF) polypeptide, the 17-kDa transforming growth factor alpha (TGF-α) polypeptide, the 20-22 kDa Heparin binding-EGF like growth factor (HB-EGF) polypeptide, the 43-kDa Amphiregulin (AR) polypeptide, the 32-kDa Betacellulin (BTC) polypeptide, the 5-kDa Epiregulin (EPR), the 7.9 kDa Epigen monomeric polypeptide, the 28-36 kDa Cripto polypeptide, the 44-kDa Neuregulin 1 (NRG1) glycoprotein, the 32-kDa Neuregulin 2 (NRG2) polypeptide, the 75-kDa Neuregulin 3 (NRG3) polypeptide, and the 66-kDa Neuregulin 4 (NRG4) polypeptide, induce formation of HER1-HER2, HER2-HER3, and HER2-HER4 heterodimers and activate downstream signal transduction cascades as the MAPK, Akt, JNK, and JAK2/STAT3 pathways leading to cellular differentiation, mobility, proliferation, and survival.
 Surprisingly enough, the ligand binding and signaling potency of HER2 heterodimers are much higher compared to other non-HER2 heterodimers and homodimers.
 The reasons for that are the slower rates of ligand dissociation, ligand-induced endocytosis, and receptor internalization.
-Analysis of the human tissue-specific expression by genome-wide integration of transcriptomics and antibody-based proteomics has shown that the HER2 gene (Ensembl Gene ID: ENSDARG00000038205) is widely expressed in the lung tissue with 18.80 RPKM/FPKM unit of transcript expression.
+Analysis of the human tissue-specific expression by genome-wide integration of transcriptomics and antibody-based proteomics has shown that the HER2 gene (Ensembl Gene ID: ENSDARG00000038205) is widely expressed in the breast tissue with 18.80 RPKM/FPKM unit of transcript expression.
 Somatic mutations of the HER2 gene lead to overexpression and constant activation of HER2, uncontrolled cell division, and carcinogenesis.
 The comprehensive molecular profiling by Cancer Genome Atlas Research Network has shown that several cancers are associated with HER2 overexpression including 25-30% of breast cancer invasive ductal carcinoma subtype.

 Anti-HER2 mABs are large antibodies with monovalent affinity produced by recombinant DNA technology.
 The mechanism of action of anti-HER2 mABs is blocking the extracellular ligand-binding domain of HER2 thus attenuating the neoplastic actions of HER2 heterodimers.
 In addition, the anti-HER2 mAB-HER2 complex is internalized and destroyed by the target cell, thus reducing the number of available HER2 receptors for recycling back to the cell membrane.
 TKIs are relatively smaller molecules compared with the Anti-HER mABs.
 The mechanism of action of TKIs is inhibiting phosphorylation of the intracellular tyrosine kinase domain of HER2.
 Immunoconjugates, often known as antibody-drug conjugates (ADCs), represent a different class of therapeutic antibodies.
 They are anti-HER2 monoclonal antibodies conjugated (joined) to chemotherapeutic drugs.
 The mechanism of action of the anti-HER2 mAB-chemotherapeutic drug conjugate is intracellular cytotoxicity following internalization of the the ADC-HER2 complex.
 It was clear that anti-HER2 mABs, TKIs, and ADCs could have a significant role in the treatment of breast cancer.
 Translational research became a necessity to translate hypotheses into evidence-based medicine.